zyw229/blog/blog/content/posts/macro003.md

 > Above-mentioned facilities shows up as reserve balance entries in the Fed balance sheet.

 As discussed in my [previous article](https://zyw229.github.io/posts/macro001/), although not technically QE, the above-mentioned facilities positively impact overall market liquidity.
-An increase in usage of those facilities should have a marginal equivalent effect of QE, as it marginally pushes investors into riskier assets.
+An increase in usage of those facilities should have a marginal equivalent effect of QE, as it pushes investors into riskier assets.

 ### Liquidity push and pull